junseonghwan/ScRNACloneEvaluation/Laks/README.md

 python -m SimpleHTTPServer
 ```

-## How to process the data for our method
+# How to process the data for our method
 + Run `PrepareInput.R`.
     * This file will generate the data based on what was generated for PhyloWGS.

 # Evaluate the results
-- To evaluate PhyloWGS results, first, unzip the trees.
+- To evaluate PhyloWGS results, first, unzip the trees in `witness/data/cell-line`.
 - Run `Evaluation.R`.